 As a church we provide both prayer and financial support to ministries in Chile, Africa, Nepal, Pakistan and the Dioceses of Dornakal in Southern India (the link Diocese for the Diocese of Gloucester), through mission agencies CMS, Crosslinks and Scripture Union.
 Visits by some of our mission partners to our church, as well as visits by members of our congregation to our mission partners, have challenged and encouraged us.
 We particularly partner with:

 - Daniel and Ellelein Kirk are involved in church-planting ministry in Valparaiso, Chile.
 Their work focuses on young professional families, students, and leadership training.
-We were blessed and strengthened by the Kirk family joining us for their furlough in 2016.
+They will be returning to settle in UK from January 2019.

 CMS in Nepal: